How to Lose a Student in 7 Texts: Top Mistakes Colleges Make

 It may be tempting to copy-paste your entire email into a text and hit “send” as-is.
 After all, all four paragraphs are super important!

-But think of the last time you received a multi-paragraph text messaging without groaning.
+But think of the last time you received a multi-paragraph text message without groaning.
 Students don’t want that either.

 Your text messages should be precise, ideally no more than 300 characters.
 You can use links to encourage students to assess additional information directly through the text thread.
 PDFs and image files can also supply added resources without overwhelming students.